polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/upgrade-a-running-network.md

 ## Execute the Runtime Upgrade

-Now that you've generated the WASM artifact for your modified runtime, it's time to upgrade the running network.
+Now that you've generated the Wasm artifact for your modified runtime, it's time to upgrade the running network.
 This process involves submitting a transaction to load the new runtime logic.

 ### Understand Runtime Upgrades